-The fish’s lack of dietary diversity makes them less adaptable as their sole food source faces stress from pollution and climate change, the scientists said in a study published in the journal Behavioural Ecology
+The fish’s lack of dietary diversity makes them less adaptable as their sole food source faces stress from pollution and climate change, the scientists said in a study published in the journal Behavioural Ecology and Sociobiology.

 Photo: Courtesty of ARC Centre of Excellence for Coral Reef Studies

 Plate tectonics revolutionized the understanding of our planet, explaining how new crustal material rises from Earth’s mantle, spreads across Earth’s surface, and returns to its interior—in a continuous, conveyor-belt-like process that rifts continents, opens and closes oceans basins, and creates mountains.